Here’s what changed:

 How to suspend your automatic RMD

 If you’re scheduled to take your distribution automatically through our RMD Service, you can cancel any remaining distributions for 2020 at vanguard.com by following these steps.
-Note: Personal Advisor clients are unable to edit RMDs online and need to work with their advisor to take action.
+Note: Personal Advisor clients are unable to change their RMDs online and need to work with their advisor to take action.

 - Log on to your account.